RavalAnkesh/fashion-Hub/README.md

 ## About

 **Fashion-Hub** is a full-stack fashion application comprised of frontend and backend services.
-It aims to provide a platform where users can browse fashion items, possibly add to cart, and manage products (admin).
+It aims to provide a platform where users can browse fashion items, possibly add to cart, and manage products (admin) and also suggest the product category and color using AI.

 ---